seblucas/docker-images/alpine-python3-cron/README.md

  * CRON_STRINGS : to specify inline cron lines, each line has to be separated by `\n`.
 Note the content of this variable is appended to the cron of `root`.
  * CRON_GIT_CLONE : to specify git repositories to clone (separated by `#`).
 The repositories are stored in `/scripts`.
 You have to provide almost the full command line (except for `git clone`).
+ * CRON_LOG_LEVEL : set the log level, the default value is 7.

 **BEWARE** : An ugly `eval` was used to clone the repositories, please check twice to avoid any problem.